chcly/MockVM/Codes.md

 ### cmp R0, R1

-+ Subtracts R1 from R0 then then marks a flag based on the sign.
++ Subtracts R1 from R0 then marks a flag based on the sign.

 | Result | Flag |
 |--------|------|